jormiquis/daily-code-exercises/README.md

 Welcome to **weekly Code Exercises**! 🎯

-This repository is dedicated to my journey of improving my coding skills every single day.
+This repository is dedicated to my journey of improving my coding skills every single week.
 I'm tackling weekly challenges based on:

 - **SOLID principles** 🏗️
 - **Design patterns** 🧩